nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `export`
 * Exports the specified contact from the contact list.
-* The text file will be written with the path `data/export.txt`.
+* The text file will be written with the path `[JAR file location]/data/export.txt`.

 -------------
 Format: `export INDEX`